habib-mhmmd/titan-core/src/content/blog/podcast-area-mistis.md

 ---
 title: "Podcast Area Mistis | Poster and Thumbnail Design"
-excerpt: "Creating poster and thumbnail designs for one of Ampu Studio content, Podcast ‘Area Mistis’..."
+excerpt: "This project was completed during my internship at Ampu Studio, focusing on creating poster and thumbnail designs for one of their content segments, Podcast ‘Area Mistis’.
+The podcast features discussions on horror themes and mysterious stories"
 featuredImage: "./images/mockup-amis.jpg"
 publishDate: "2025-02-07"
 publish: true